Harvey Weinstein to surrender in sexual misconduct case in Manhattan

 Breaking News Emails

-The charges stem from an investigation of sexual abuse conducted by the Manhattan District Attorney's Office and the NYPD.
+The charges stem from an investigation of sexual abuse conducted by police and the Manhattan district attorney's office.
+Three sources familiar with the investigation said the charges would include allegations made by two women.

 Weinstein's attorney, Benjamin Brafman, declined to comment.
 Weinstein has denied all wrongdoing.